 Managers and coaches are eligible to participate in Canadian Championships under the following provisions:

-i.
-They are signed to the current Softball Canada or Provincial/Territorial Team Registration Certificate of his/her team.
+i) They are signed to the current Softball Canada or Provincial/Territorial Team Registration Certificate of their team.

 Team roster sizes will be as follows: